vmware-archive/vsphere-automation-sdk-.net/README.md

 The following information should be included when possible.
 Inclusion of information provides valuable information to consumers of the resource.
 * vSphere version against which the sample was developed/tested
 * SDK version against which the sample was developed/tested
-* Java version against which the sample was developed/tested
+* .NET Framework version against which the sample was developed/tested

 ### Contribution Process